By Barbara Hawes and Cory Jorbin

 But who’s going to pay for these high-cost drugs?

-It’s putting employers, particularly those with self-funded plans, in the difficult position of balancing compassion with their broader fiscal and legal responsibilities as they ask: “Do we have to cover these costs?”
+It’s putting employers, particularly those with self-funded plans, in the difficult position of balancing compassion with their broader fiscal and legal responsibilities as they ask: “Do we have to cover these medications?”

 The question is neither unfair or uncommon.
 But the decision to amend plan coverage accordingly is a tough one.
 It shouldn’t be reached without first evaluating potential solutions for high-cost claims as well as the regulatory implications of excluding a drug or drug class or even all specialty drugs.
 (And do enlist experts for the job.)
 Here are your chief considerations: